bhonick/osclip-knowledge-base-prototype/resources.md

 > **Prototype status:** This inventory was imported from the OSCLIP Project 1 resource-collection form.
 Section placement, descriptions, audiences, resource types, and access notes are provisional and require working-group review.

 Resources are grouped into browsing sections to make the inventory easier to scan.
-These section headings are navigational only and do not replace the submitted **Type of Resource** values.
-The **Resource type(s)** column preserves the exact wording, capitalization, ordering, and combinations from the source spreadsheet.
-Each section is alphabetized by the displayed resource name.

 ## Practical Guidance, Policies, and Evaluation